MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/tenant-restrictions.md

 For each outgoing request to login.microsoftonline.com, login.microsoft.com, and login.windows.net, insert two HTTP headers: *Restrict-Access-To-Tenants* and *Restrict-Access-Context*.

 > [!NOTE]
-> When configuring SSL interception and header injection, ensure that traffic to https://device.login.microsoftonline.com is excluded.
-This URL is used for device authentication and performing TLS break-and-inspect may interfere with Client Certificate authentication, which may cause issues with device registration and device-based Conditional Access.
+> Do not include subdomains under `*.login.microsoftonline.com` in your proxy configuration.
+Doing so will include device.login.microsoftonline.com and will interfere with Client Certificate authentication, which is used in Device Registration and Device-based Conditional Access scenarios.
+Configure your proxy server to exclude device.login.microsoftonline.com from TLS break-and-inspect and header injection.

 The headers should include the following elements:

 - For *Restrict-Access-To-Tenants*, use a value of \<permitted tenant list\>, which is a comma-separated list of tenants you want to allow users to access.
 Any domain that is registered with a tenant can be used to identify the tenant in this list, as well as the directory ID itself.
 For an example of all three ways of describing a tenant, the name/value pair to allow Contoso, Fabrikam, and Microsoft looks like: `Restrict-Access-To-Tenants: contoso.com,fabrikam.onmicrosoft.com,72f988bf-86f1-41af-91ab-2d7cd011db47`

 - For *Restrict-Access-Context*, use a value of a single directory ID, declaring which tenant is setting the tenant restrictions.
 For example, to declare Contoso as the tenant that set the tenant restrictions policy, the name/value pair looks like: `Restrict-Access-Context: 456ff232-35l2-5h23-b3b3-3236w0826f3d`.
-You **must** use your own directory ID in this spot.
+You **must** use your own directory ID in this spot in order to get logs for these authentications.

 > [!TIP]
 > You can find your directory ID in the [Azure Active Directory portal](https://aad.portal.azure.com/).
 Sign in as an administrator, select **Azure Active Directory**, then select **Properties**.